Top 20 pottery songs (part 2)

 Bonus track: With my hands - Willem Vermandere

-This one did not make the “official” selection for this top 20 because it is not literally about clay or ceramics.
+This one did not make the ‘official’ selection for the top 20 because it is not literally about clay or ceramics.

-But still like to give an honorable mention to this song by Willem Vermandere.
+However, I would still like to give an honourable mention to this song by Willem Vermandere.

-Because it is a song in my very own West Flemish, because there is never enough Willem Vermandere and because it is a beautiful ode to, yes, hands.
+It is sung in my native West Flemish, and there can never be enough Willem Vermandere.
+It is also a beautiful ode to, well yes, hands.

-And that concludes Part 2.
-Suggestions for any other songs with mentions of potters, clay and ceramics are very welcome!
-Feel free to leave a comment if you know of another song that fits in here.
-Enjoy the clay, the music, and this clay music!
+And that concludes Part 2!
+Any suggestions for other songs mentioning potters, clay or ceramics are very welcome!
+Please leave a comment if you can think of another song that fits the bill.
+Enjoy the clay and the music – and this clay music!

 Share this article